-A. Pasture, Rangeland, Forage with the Same Intended Use
+A. Pasture, Rangeland, Forage with the Same Intended Use and Irrigation Practice

-For noncontiguous acreage in a grid, the insured must establish a point of reference, by intended use, within the acreage boundaries.
+For noncontiguous acreage in a grid, the insured must establish a point of reference, by intended use and irrigation practice; if applicable, within the acreage boundaries.

-The following is an example of noncontiguous acreage with all acreage having the same intended use.
-Only one point of reference is required because it is noncontiguous acreage with the same intended use.
+The following is an example of noncontiguous acreage with all acreage having the same intended use and irrigation practice.
+Only one point of reference is required because it is noncontiguous acreage with the same intended use and irrigation practice.
 The red "+" represents the point of reference.